sshaw/batchlabels/README.md

     label can be one of: label, label#color, issue:label#color or issue1,issue2:label1#color,label2#color repo must be given in username/reponame format

+## See Also

+- [Export Pull Requests](https://github.com/sshaw/export-pull-requests) - Export pull requests and/or issues to a CSV file

 ## TODO

 GitLab!
 (But first check to make sure they don't already support doing it.)